ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 The best enemy is one you own by putting skin in his game and letting him know the exact rules that come with it.
 You keep him alive, with the knowledge that he owes his life to your benevolence.

-The notion that an enemy you own is better than a dead one was perfected by the order of [the Assassins] (https://en.wikipedia.org/wiki/Assassins).
+The notion that an enemy you own is better than a dead one was perfected by the order of [the Assassins](https://en.wikipedia.org/wiki/Assassins).
 Formally known as Nizari Ismailis, they were an eleventh- through fourteenth-century sect related to Shiite Islam, often associated with the Knights Templar as they fought frequently on the same side.
 The most interesting thing about The Assassins is that actual assassination was low in their agenda.
 They understood that the only enemy you cannot manipulate is a dead one.
 They supposedly aimed at sparing civilians and people who were not directly targeted.
 Their precision was meant to reduce what is now called ‘collateral damage’.

 In fact, *the number of casualties and armies have been historically inflated by both sides*.
 Both the armies and their panicky victims had an incentive to exaggerate, which acted as a deterrent.